Multipolar exchange interaction and complex order in insulating lanthanides: Intersite interactions

 between the electron creation and annihilation operators, Eq. (\ref{Eq:I_Coul_der2}) becomes

-Here electron configuration $f^N$ is explicitly written for clarity.
-Then applying the c.f.p. (\ref{Eq:cfp}),
+Here electron configuration $f^N$ is explicitly written in the right hand side for clarity.
+Then applying the Wigner-Eckart theorem with c.f.p. (\ref{Eq:cfp}),

-In the square brackets, the information on different sites appear in the different Clebsch-Gordan coefficients.
-By applying formula (\ref{Eq:6j2}) to the square brackets, the indices of the Clebsch-Gordan coefficients are exchanged so that the $f$ orbital angular momenta $l_fm$ and the total orbital angular momenta $LM_L$ appear in different Clebsch-Gordan coefficients.
+In the square brackets, the information on different sites appears in the different Clebsch-Gordan coefficients.
+The indices of the Clebsch-Gordan coefficients are exchanged so that the $f$ orbital angular momenta $l_fm$ and the total orbital angular momenta $LM_L$ appear in the different Clebsch-Gordan coefficients by applying formula (\ref{Eq:6j2}) to the square brackets.
 Using Eqs. (\ref{Eq:CGsym2}) and (\ref{Eq:CGsym3}), and then Eq. (\ref{Eq:6j2}),

 Similarly, the spin part in Eq. (\ref{Eq:I_Coul_der5}) is transformed as